babiaraujo/spa-react/README.md

 # AWS Members on GitHub

 This is a Single Page Application (SPA) project developed in React.
-The goal is to list AWS organization members on GitHub by consuming data from the GitHub API.
+The goal is to list AWS organization members on GitHub by consuming data from the GitHub API

 ## Installation
-Make sure you have Node.js and npm installed on your machine.
+Make sure you have Node.js and npm installed on your machine

-Clone this repository to your local environment.
+Clone this repository to your local environment

 Navigate to your project directory and run the following command to install the dependencies: